Janette Whitmore

 Ph.D.
 Human Services

-Dr. Whitmore is a contributing faculty member at Walden University in the School of Human Services, College of Psychology & Community Services.
-She earned her Ph.D. in Higher Education Administration: Educational Leadership and Graduate Education from Liberty University, along with master’s degrees in human service counseling and marriage and family therapy/community care and counseling, and a bachelor’s degree in psychology.
+Dr. Whitmore is an adjunct assistant professor in Walden University’s School of Human Services.
+She holds a Ph.D. in Higher Education Administration: Educational Leadership and Graduate Education from Liberty University, complemented by master’s degrees in counseling and therapy and a bachelor’s in psychology.

 Courses Taught